-Security Culture Vs. Security Awareness
+Security Culture Vs. Security Awareness: Everything You Need to Know

 It’s easy to think of security as a binary: you’re either secure or you’re not.
 However, cybersecurity is much more nuanced than that.
 There are different levels of security, and it’s important for businesses to understand the difference between security culture and security awareness.